ishamishra30/ANN-Classification-Churn/README.md

 * Hyperparameter tuning to improve accuracy
 * Experiment with more advanced ANN architectures
-* Add visualizations for overall churn trends and customer insights
+* Add visualizations for overall churn trends and customer insights.

-Do you want me to make that version too?